 Many thanks to our panelists Bill Dirienzo, Nichole LaGrow, and Mark Olkowski for leading a conversation around academic integrity for our campus.
-Below are some clips from the panel that helped steer our discussion—feel free to comment below or join us in the Solidarity Café.
+Below are some clips from the panel that helped steer our discussion—feel free to comment below or email us at CATL@uwgb.edu.

 Videos segments from the panel

 Resources to Follow Up on Panel Conversation: